djh1997/proj324/log.md

 # 18/05/2018

-add more references and add abstract, acknowledgements improve general formatting ,add licence
+add more references and add abstract, acknowledgements

+# 19/05/2018

+improve general formatting ,add licence

+# 20/05/2018

+work on report